IntersectMBO/plutus/docs/raml/README.md

 I wasn't able to use the Scott encoding directly in RAML or OCaml, due to restrictions of the OCaml type system.
-It is possible to use the Scott encoding using records in OCaml (see ttt), but RAML can't deal with this because it doesn't support records.
+It is possible to use the Scott encoding using records in OCaml (see [ScottNat1.raml](./ScottNat1.raml)), but RAML can't deal with this because it doesn't support records.
+OCaml also has an option providing direct support for recursive types, but an attempt at using the Scott encoding with this didn't work too well (see [ScottNat2.raml](./ScottNat2.raml)) and RAML doesn't allow this anyway.
 Other methods for embedding complicated System F types and terms are described in [[Lindley2012](#lindley-2012)], but again these use features of OCaml which aren't supported by RAML.
 Thus I wasn't able to get any results for the Scott-encoded Peano numbers.

 [I was trying to defunctionalise the Scott encoding to see what happened, but had some difficulty and then had to do something else.
 I'll look at